 All conifers have little or no capacity to regrow from old wood.
 Over-enthusiastic hedge trimming can result in bare patches.
 The time of year when trimming is also important, even if it is just light trimming.
 A recent research project found that die-back appeared to be slightly more common after autumn trimming (mainly October).
 Trimming in the summer during times of plant stress, such as prolonged drought or hot, dry spells may also be a factor.

-The RHS Advisory Service believes that many brown patches are likely to result from adverse growing conditions such as drought, frost, waterlogging or cold, drying winds, all of which could inhibit regeneration from the trimmed foliage.
+RHS Gardening Advice believes that many brown patches are likely to result from adverse growing conditions such as drought, frost, waterlogging or cold, drying winds, all of which could inhibit regeneration from the trimmed foliage.